Nova Scotia Tours for Solo Travelers

 Duration 5 days Destinations Halifax, Cape Breton Island, Baddeck Age Range Ages 13+ Group Size Max Group Size 50 Group Type Group Room Type Singles, Shared Operator Omega Tours From

-Lenore, traveled in May
+Teresa, traveled in August

-Duration 11 days Destinations Halifax, Peggys Cove, Mahone Bay, Lunenburg, Cape Breton Island, Baddeck, Cheticamp, Prince Edward Island, Saint John Age Range All Ages Welcome Group Size Max Group Size 44 Group Type Group Room Type Singles, Shared Operator Collette From
+Duration 8 days Destinations Halifax, Lunenburg, Charlottetown, Prince Edward Island, Baddeck, Cape Breton Island, Louisbourg Age Range Ages 12+ Group Size Max Group Size 26 Group Type Group Room Type Singles, Shared Operator On The Go Tours From

-margaret, traveled in July
+Penelope, traveled in July

-Duration 10 days Destinations Halifax, Saint John, Charlottetown, Prince Edward Island, Baddeck, Cape Breton Island, Peggys Cove, Lunenburg Age Range All Ages Welcome Group Size Max Group Size 50 Group Type Group Room Type Singles, Shared Operator Cosmos From
+Duration 13 days Destinations Halifax, Moncton, Saint John, Saint Andrews, Digby, Charlottetown, Prince Edward Island, Baddeck Age Range Ages 12+ Operated in English, German Group Size Max Group Size 50 Group Type Group Room Type Singles, Shared Operator Atlantic Tours & Travel From

 Enchanting Islands

-Devon, traveled in July
+Rosalie, traveled in July

 Nova Scotia's friendly atmosphere makes solo travel natural.
 Peggy's Cove lighthouse, Lunenburg's UNESCO sites, and evening boat tours on Bras d'Or Lake become shared experiences.
 Welcoming accommodations suit travelers age 5+.

-Duration 8 days Destinations Halifax, South Shore, Charlottetown, Prince Edward Island, Baddeck, Cape Breton Island Age Range Ages 12+ Operated in English, French Group Size Max Group Size 50 Group Type Group Room Type Singles, Shared Operator Atlantic Tours & Travel From
+Duration 8 days Destinations Halifax, South Shore, Charlottetown, Prince Edward Island, Baddeck, Cape Breton Island Age Range Ages 12+ Operated in English, German, French Group Size Max Group Size 50 Group Type Group Room Type Singles, Shared Operator Atlantic Tours & Travel From

 What people love about touring Nova Scotia solo